On the Rate Coding Response of Peripheral Sensory Neurons: Acknowledgements

 \section{Acknowledgements}

 This work was supported by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada (NSERC).
-The author is grateful for the helpful discussion of the manuscript with Professors Kenneth Norwich, Harel Shouval and Bent J\o{}rgenson.
+The author is grateful for the many helpful discussions with Professor Kenneth Norwich, continued encouragement from Professor Manfredi Maggiore, and those who have contributed to the entropy theory in the past: Sheldon Opps, Suraya Figueiredo, Gerry Fung, Zoe Zhao, Bruno de Oliveira Floriano, Prathima Sundaram and Sai Vemula.